NguyenThoon/SIAM_Workshop_Cell_Motility/README.md

 - scientific computing
 - version control with Git and GitHub

-By the end of the workshop, you will have worked with a GitHub-based coding project that you can potentially build on and showcase when applying for **research positions, internships, labs, or graduate school**.
+By the end of the workshop, you will have contributed to a GitHub-based project that you can potentially build on and showcase when applying for **research positions, internships, labs, or graduate school**.

 ## Workshop Notes

 - You do **not** need prior C++ experience.
 - Prior programming experience may be helpful, but it is **not required**.
-- Some ideas from **vector calculus, linear algebra, and probability** may appear, but these are **not prerequisites**.
+- Some ideas from **vector calculus**, **linear algebra**, and **probability** may appear, but these are **not prerequisites**.
 - Any necessary mathematical background will be introduced during the workshop.
-- Please bring a laptop if you want to code along during the sessions.
+- Please bring a laptop if you would like to code along during the sessions.

 ## The Model We Will Study